scrineym/csc1142-lab7/Readme.md

    - Aggregates data using GROUP BY to create customer-level metrics
    - Calculates useful business metrics: total orders, freight costs, date ranges
 4. Copy the entire contents of the file
-5. In your `dbt_projects/csc1142lab7/models/` directory, create a new folder called `marts`
+5. Navigate to your `dbt_projects/csc1142lab7/models/marts/` directory
-6. Inside the `marts` folder, create a new file called `customer_summary.sql`
+6. Create a new file called `customer_summary.sql`
 7. Paste the contents into the new file and save it

 ### Step 2: Run the data mart